Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 • Photo/video adds significant cost ($60–$150 extra)

-• Actual freefall is 60 seconds — feels very short (though perfect in practice)
+• Actual freefall is 60 seconds — feels very short (though typically perfect in practice)

-• Can't jump if you've had alcohol in 8 hours
+• Can't jump if you've had alcohol in the previous 8 hours

-• Minimum 16 years old — young teenagers excluded
+• Minimum 16 years old — younger teenagers excluded

-• Fear and anxiety are genuinely intense — not enjoyable for everyone beforehand
+• Fear and anxiety can be intense beforehand — not enjoyable for everyone

-• Very rare: some people physically cannot make themselves exit the aircraft
+• Very rare: some people physically cannot exit the aircraft

-• No standalone control — you're attached to instructor throughout
+• No independent control — you're attached to the instructor throughout

-For the vast majority of people who do it: yes, absolutely, without reservation.
-The combination of an extraordinary natural setting, 60 seconds of pure physical exhilaration, the profound psychological impact of overcoming a significant fear, and the peaceful beauty of the canopy ride creates an experience that genuinely justifies "once in a lifetime."
-The $349 base price is competitive for what's delivered — and Cairns' scenery makes it worth far more than the same jump over farmland.
+For most people who do it: yes.
+The combination of an extraordinary natural setting, 60 seconds of pure physical exhilaration, the psychological impact of overcoming a significant fear, and the peaceful beauty of the canopy ride creates an experience that genuinely earns the "once in a lifetime" phrase.
+The $349 base price is competitive for what's delivered — and the Cairns scenery makes it worth substantially more than the same jump over farmland.

 That said, it's not for everyone.
-If you have genuine severe anxiety disorders, specific health concerns, or weight significantly above 110 kg, have an honest conversation with your doctor and the operator before booking.
+If you have a diagnosed severe anxiety disorder, specific health concerns, or weight significantly above 110 kg, have an honest conversation with your doctor and the operator before booking.
+Choosing not to do this is a perfectly fine choice.

 Frequently Asked Questions